Learning outside the classroom.

 We work with students to foster a commitment to public and professional service.
 First-year JD orientation includes a voluntary community service day, where new students get to know each other while working at sites in the community, such as the Charles River Conservancy or Cradles to Crayons.
 During law school, students may voluntarily pledge to complete 50 hours of pro bono work with organizations dedicated to underrepresented groups and or social issues.
 Those students who complete the pledge receive a notation on their transcript and are recognized at an annual celebration.
 The student-led Public Interest Project (PIP) encourages students to pursue public interest careers and fundraisers throughout the year, including their signature Auction Gala, to fund about 60 summer grants to support qualifying students working in the public interest.

 As an incoming JD student, your orientation experience will be a bridge to law school.
 The first year JD Orientation program includes insights and support from second and third year students, who volunteer to organize many aspects of orientation.
-Our optional Be Yourself Orientation offers a series of welcome events for students of color, those who identify as LGBTQ, and their allies.
+Our optional Be Yourself Orientation offers a series of welcome events for students of color, those who identify as LGBTQIA, and their allies.

 Once classes begin, you’ll be paired with an upper-class Student Advisor who can answer your questions and share ideas.